Children and Young People

 Known Limitations and Issues

-- The percentage figures for number of schools engaged are slightly incaccurate.
+- As identified above, there are a small number of schools which were not coded to a ward in the Airtable reference data.
+This means there are a very small number of engagements not displayed in the hex map above. - The percentage figures for number of schools engaged are slightly incaccurate.
 In part this is because of a small number of schools not yet coded to a ward, and in part as we explore how to best capture and display data related to through schools.

 - The true number of 'Number of Engagements' with young people are slightly lower than displayed.
 There are a few activities related to engagements with teachers that are currently being captured in the data we are using.